kezhuw/openjdk-completablefuture-interruptedexception/README.md

 with [commit tree](https://github.com/flink-ci/flink-mirror/tree/f8cc82b0c7d3ddd35b17c7f6475b8908363c930a),
 I found that `CompletableFuture.get` could swallow `InterruptedException` if waiting future completes immediately after `Thread.interrupt`.

+## OpenJDK bug tracking
+I have reported this to OpenJDK team, and they have accepted it as [JDK-8254350](https://bugs.openjdk.java.net/browse/JDK-8254350).

 In following sections, I use code from openjdk11.
 After glimpsing of openjdk repository, I think this problem may apply to openjdk9 and all above.

 ## `CompletableFuture.waitingGet` should keep interrupt status if it returns no null value